 Inexperienced teams can benefit if the coach or trainer plans the training and activities for the season that are appropriate for the level.
 Experienced and elite athletes should be encouraged to be more a part of the process which will also increase the level of compliance within the program.

-The most common focus in periodization is biomotor, or physical abilities which can effect the level of muscular fatigue.
+The most common focus in periodization is biomotor, or physical abilities which can affect the level of muscular fatigue.
 If not monitored, this can effect the ability to execute the intricate skills of softball with perfection.
 Add to that, psychological skills and strategies which can enable the athletes to make adjustments within the environment and demands of training.
 Individual abilities and training state will play a role in the design of your annual plan.
 I recommend that coaches focus on all aspects of the game rather than simply on the biomotor components.

 Getting Started with Softball Periodization